BrianHicks/elm-string-graphemes/README.md

 # Graphemes

-Do string operations based on grapheme boundaries instead of characters or bytes.
+Do string operations based on graphemes instead of codepoints or bytes.
 Compare:

 ```elm